microsoft/pai/docs/user/troubleshooting_job.md

 One way to reduce waiting time, is to reduce requested resources.

 Note, there may display more free resources in the dashboard of web portal, but resources are distributed on different servers.
 One server may not meet all resources requirements including CPU, memory, and GPU.
-So the job needs to still wait resources under this situation.
+So, the job needs to still wait resources under this situation.

 ![waiting](imgs/web_job_list_waiting.png)